mfaeezshabbir/inkspiree/apps/web/README.md

 ## 📄 License

-This project is part of the Inkspire application suite and follows the same license terms as the main project.
+This project is part of the Inkspiree application suite and follows the same license terms as the main project.